geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And let their lives their rash attempt atone!"

 The monarch spoke; while, chafed with inward ire,
-His nostrils breath'd, his eyeballs flash 'd with fire;
+His nostrils breath'd, his eyeballs flash’d with fire;
 Brave Henry rais'd the visor from his brow,
 And thus replied, in words sedate and slow: